 - Commitment to pay project sponsor fee

-Students learn how to work in teams, present ideas professionally presentations and how to take an idea from concept to prototype.
+Students learn how to work in teams, present ideas professionally, deliver presentations and take an idea from concept to prototype.
 Companies gain valuable insight into the practicality of new product designs.